 Alcoholism vs Alcohol Abuse

 Alcohol abusers are not necessarily regular drinkers but can be occasional binge drinkers too.
 Men who drink more than 12-15 drinks per week or women who consume more than 8 drinks per week are categorized under alcohol use.
 But it can’t be limited to a specified number.
-If consumed in any quantity, affects your life negatively, it is most likely that you are have fallen prey to alcohol use disorder.
+If consumed in any quantity, affects your life negatively, it is most likely that you have fallen prey to alcohol use disorder.

 How Long Does It Take To Get Addicted To Alcohol

-There are many factors that contribute when a person becomes an alcoholic from an occasional drinker.
+There are many factors that contribute to when a person becomes an alcoholic from an occasional drinker.
 Some of the factors that help decide how long it takes for a person to get addicted to alcohol are:

 The younger someone starts drinking, the more likely they are to become an alcoholic by the age of 30-35.
 This is just general psychology that if we do something over a long period of time, we get dependent on it.
-Some college students get into the habit of substance use as a way to have fun or just to fit in to the college environment.
+Some college students get into the habit of substance use as a way to have fun or just to fit into the college environment.
 But that can escalate soon and turn into an addiction before you even know it!

 Childhood/Adult Life Trauma

 If a person has had bad childhood experiences or faced trauma in their teen or adult age, they are more likely to become an alcoholic.
-The reason being that they try to suppress the hurt that comes with those memories and they are trying to literally drown all their pain by a loss of control of their senses.
+The reason is that they try to suppress the hurt that comes with those memories and they are trying to literally drown all their pain by a loss of control of their senses.
 If there is any trauma that has not been processed and dealt with, then you should use therapy and cope with the drinking problem in a healthy way.

 People struggling with alcoholism don’t often realize that they are in this hellhole.
 Even if/when they do, they are so mentally and emotionally drained to get help.
 Getting out of this cycle of addiction seems impossible to them and to fight with this depressing thought of not being able to ever recover, they drink even more.
 So if someone finds themselves drinking more than they plan to, or their drinking habits affecting their relationships, it is most likely that they are on the on-set of being an alcoholic.